freetronics/ArduPhone-Software/firmware_v1/README.md

  * Screen saver - power off screen after set time of inactivity
  * Initiate call - typed number only
  * Send SMS - typed number only and T9 style key input
+ * Basic sound alerts - incoming call or SMS
- * Lock/unlock keypad
+ * Lock / unlock keypad
  * Receive call - display number
- * Receive/display SMS at time - no storage
+ * Receive / display SMS at time - no storage
  * Create phone book entry - save on SIM
  * Initiate call from phone book
  * Delete phone book entry - delete from SIM
  * Initiate SMS from phone book
- * Store/display received SMS
+ * Store / display received SMS
- * Airplane mode - turn GSM power on/off
+ * Airplane mode - turn GSM power on / off
  * Low power mode - put MCU/Screen to sleep, but wake on key or GSM UART
  * Call list - show made, received, missed calls

-It is not anticpated that all of these things can be implemented before the Arduino Mini Conf 2014, but as many as possible in the time available will be addressed.
+It is not anticipated that all of these things can be implemented before the Arduino Mini Conf 2014, but as many as possible in the time available will be addressed.